Polite Phrases for Emails in English: Natural, Professional, and Confident

 Examples:

-Apologies are common in English emails — even for small inconveniences.
+Apologies are very common in English emails, even for small delays or misunderstandings.

 - I’m sorry for the delay.